 Product details can help you create complete listing descriptions that are more visible and appealing to buyers.
 Using product details helps make listing easier and your descriptions more complete.
 Also, if you use product details, your listings show up on our product details pages, making it easier for buyers to find your listing.

 Adding pictures to your listing helps to increase sales, gives your buyers a more accurate idea of what they're getting, and distinguishes your listing from others.

 Focus on customer satisfaction

-Note: If you're an eBay Top-rated seller, there's no guarantee that your listing will appear above a more relevant or competitively-priced listing by a member who's not an eBay Top-rated seller.
-However, eBay Top-rated sellers will have an advantage if all things are equal.
+Note: If your listing meets the eBay Premium Service requirements, there's no guarantee that it will appear above a more relevant or competitively-priced listing that doesn't meet the requirements.
+However, eBay Premium Service listings will have an advantage if all things are equal.